-Greenhouse Inclusion provides various tools to help your organization reduce bias.
+Greenhouse Recruiting's DE&I feature set provides various tools to help your organization reduce bias.
 Some of these tools include "nudges," and equal access to interview preparation materials.
-These tools are designed to non-intrusively interrupt decision making processes and proactively level the playing field for all candidates.
+These tools are designed to non-intrusively interrupt decision-making processes and proactively level the playing field for all candidates.

-Greenhouse Inclusion offers a variety of nudges throughout the hiring process to help recruiters and interviewers stay aware of unconscious bias.
+Greenhouse Recruiting offers a variety of nudges throughout the hiring process to help recruiters and interviewers stay aware of unconscious bias.
 Once activated these anti-bias nudges will appear in the:

 Candidates who lack networks of friends that can tell them what to expect, who didn’t attend a school that prepared students well for interviews, or who haven’t interviewed at companies that have a similar process, are at a disadvantage during the interview process.
 These candidates are often from underrepresented backgrounds.4 By providing interview preparation materials to all candidates, companies can help make their hiring processes more inclusive and appealing to a diverse applicant pool.

-With Greenhouse Inclusion, your organization can activate a nudge that will remind editors of the Default Candidate Interview Confirmation Template to provide preparatory information for all interviewing candidates.
+With Greenhouse Recruiting's DE&I feature set, your organization can activate a nudge that will remind editors of the Default Candidate Interview Confirmation Template to provide preparatory information for all interviewing candidates.
 Interview preparation materials, like a guide to onsite interviews, can make the hiring process more accessible.
 This in turn ensures that all candidates are set up for success.

-To learn more about Greenhouse Inclusion's features for Interview Preparation and other Interviewing nudges, click here.
+To learn more about Greenhouse Recruiting's features for interview preparation and other interviewing nudges, click here.

 1. Thaler, R. H., & Sunstein, C. R. (2009).
 Nudge: Improving Decisions About Health, Wealth, and Happiness.
 New York, NY: Penguin Books.